Sharing economic freedom data with the world.

 ImageX

-We were tasked with redesigning FI's Economic Freedom site, in order to make it more visually-engaging and easy to navigate for users while keeping the current brand found on the FI main webpage.
+We were tasked with redesigning FI's Economic Freedom site, in order to make it more visually-engaging and easy to navigate for users, while keeping the current brand found on the FI main webpage.
 Originally, the Economic Freedom site was all static text pages and PDF resources for graphs and heat maps — no interactivity at all.
-In fact, it was very difficult to view any information at all without having to dig through PDF docs or lines in an excel sheet.
+In fact, it was very difficult to view any information at all without having to dig through PDF docs or lines in an excel spreadsheet.

 Our approach was to pull FI's data out of a standard table view and allow the user to interact with it through maps and graphs with a variety of filters.